 Installation: DIY and Professional

 Hiring a general contractor or window professional would be best if you’ve chosen to go with fiberglass windows.
 Fiberglass offers more resilience and style options but is far more difficult to install.
-DIYers with home maintenance experience can attempt installation with these windows, but we still recommend getting qualified assistance.
+DIYers with home maintenance experience can attempt installation with these windows, but I still recommend getting qualified assistance.

 Durability and Strength of Each Window